breadboard-ai/breadboard/packages/website/src/docs/kits/agents/guide.md

 At the end of this tutorial, we will have a simple agent that helps us find interesting books.
 Given a topic, the agent will chat with us a little bit, trying to get a few more details on what exactly we're looking for in a book, then use the Google Books API to find some choices, and finally present them to us in a nice outline.

+> [!TIP]
+> If this is your first time playing with Breadboard, this guide is a good starting point.
+It is intentionally a bit more verbose, written with the hope that a Breadboard novice can go through it and get a good sense of how to build boards.

 The finished board is here and you're welcome to play with it first.
 When you run it for the first time, it will ask you for the Gemini API Key.
 Get it at [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).

+> [!NOTE]
+> You might have a reasonable question: "Why does Breadboard ask me for an API key?"
+One of the key tenets of this project is to allow makers quickly connect to various interesting models and other APIs.
+To do that, Breadboard has a pretty robust system for managing _secrets_: valuable pieces of data help you connect to them.
+To balance convenience with flexibility, Breadboard Visual Editor stores these keys in your local browser store.

 {{ "/breadboard/static/boards/librarian/final.bgl.json" | board }}

-This board uses the Agent Kit, a collection of components designed to help build asynchronous, semi-autonomous agents.
+This board uses the Agent Kit, a collection of nodes designed to help build asynchronous, semi-autonomous agents.
 You can read more about it in the [Agent Kit Reference](/breadboard/docs/kits/agents/).
-Additionally, we'll use the built-in "input" and "output" components.
+Additionally, we'll use the built-in "input" and "output" nodes.
 These are described in the [Built-in Kit Reference](/breadboard/docs/reference/kits/built-in/).

 To build this board, we will use the Breadboard Visual Editor, which is a tool for rapid prototyping AI systems.
 You can learn more about about all the different features and capabilities of Breadboard Visual Editor in the [Visual Editor Reference](/breadboard/docs/reference/visual-editor/).

 > [!TIP]
 > At any point in the tutorial, you can click "See in Visual Editor" link at the left bottom corner of the board diagram.
 This will open the Breadboard Visual Editor and load the board.
 So if you're not feeling like typing and doing all the dragging and dropping of nodes, you can just follow along by opening each link.

-## Step 1: Creating a Blank board
+## Step 1: Create a Blank board

 First, we'll create a [blank board](/breadboard/docs/reference/visual-editor/#creating-a-new-board).
 Let's name it something like `my-librarian.bgl.json` and give it a proper title and description, like "My Librarian" and "A simple agent that helps me find interesting books".